dereklstinson/gocudnn/README.md

 # GoCudnn [![Coverage Status](https://coveralls.io/repos/github/dereklstinson/GoCudnn/badge.svg?branch=master)](https://coveralls.io/github/dereklstinson/GoCudnn?branch=master)
 <p><img alt="Gopher" title="GoCu" src="GoCu.png" /></p>
-Go Bindings for cuDNN 7.1 using Cuda 9.2 \(Just some Cuda 9.2\)
+Go Bindings for cuDNN 7.4 (I added the functions up to 7.1, I need to added the newer 7.4 functions) using Cuda 10.0 \(Just some Cuda 10.0\)

 # Now In Alpha Stage
 To be honest I haven't tested all the functions.
 If there is a bug.
 Please let me know.
 Even better make a pull request.
 I will only be testing the functions that are being used for my thesis.
 I don't plan on changing any of the function names.
 I don't plan on deleting any functions.
 I do plan on adding functions if needed.
 Like maybe some cuda_runtime_api module stuff so that more than 2 types of trainers can be used.
 I might add the jpeg image stuff, when that gets out of the beta phase.
-I was able to get MNIST to work, and it is fast.
-70,000 images in a few seconds.
-WOW!

 Note on how cudnn uses softmax, because to be honest it isn't entirely clear in the documentation how it works.
 You place what I like to call the answers in the dy part of the function. y is the output of the softmaxforward function.  dx is the gradient going backward.